flaneurette/Health-Library/Documents/PinchPenny/README.md

 Improves credit score
 ```

+> Tip: Treat debt like a fire - the longer it burns, the more damage it does.
+Quick action is always the cheapest and safest path.

 ### Disable WiFi on your Router

 Saves about a minimum of 8 euro's a year, to a maximum of 39 euros a year.